AP-CSA-JAVA/CSA_JAVA-Course/README.md

 ### Electronic Devices
-- [ ] Students should be engaged during class, and cell phones and other electronic devices are a distraction that prevent students from fully participating in class.
+- [ ] Students should be engaged during class!
+Thus, cell phones and other electronic devices are a distraction that prevent students from fully participating in class.
 Specifically, students should not be accessing cell phones, smart phones, or any devices during class without permission from the teacher.
 Phones should be set to silent or turned off in class.
 - [ ] Earphones, headphones, and other listening tools should not be used during class.

 ---------------------------------------------------------------------------------------